JShyam33/RLTradebot/README.md

 ## Project Structure

 - **Custom Feature Extractor:**
-  Implements a fully connected network (two linear layers with ReLU activations) that reduces the raw observation space into a 128-dimensional feature vector for the PPO model.
+  Implements a fully connected network (five linear layers with ReLU activations) that reduces the raw observation space into a 128-dimensional feature vector for the PPO model.

 - **Custom Portfolio Environment (`PortfolioEnv`):**
   - Downloads historical stock data for provided tickers within a specified date range.